cloudmesh-community/sp20-516-229/chapter/ai-oracle-overview.md

 1. Oracle Cloud Infrastructure Data Flow
 1. Oracle Cloud Infrastructure Virtual Machines for Data Science

-I have not found cost details for this service in Oracle.
+I have not found cost details for this service at Oracle.

 #### Oracle Machine Learning